 For optimal Little Jewel succulent care, grow this succulent as you would any other succulent, in bright light to full sun in well-draining cactus/succulent soil.

 Water sparingly but when you do, water it well and then wait until the soil is completely dry to the touch before watering again.
 Remember that succulents hold water in their leaves so they don’t need as much as the average houseplant.
-In fact, overwatering is the number one problem growing succulents.
+In fact, overwatering is the number one problem when growing succulents.
 Overwatering can lead to rot as well as pest infestations.